 Usage

-Pink pepper combines perfectly with cloves, cardamom, cinnamon, savory, oregano, tonka beans, vanilla, allspice, pepper, and chili pepper.
-Pink berries are used whole, as in magret de canard or pâté, but are usually crushed or coarsely ground.
-Use pink pepper with veal, poultry, delicate fish dishes such as mousses, and with shellfish such as scallops, shrimp, cheese, or in herb butter or pea cream.
-Delicious when pickled in vinegar.
+Pink pepper combines well with cloves, cardamom, cinnamon, savory, oregano, tonka beans, vanilla, allspice, pepper and chilipepper.
+Rose berries are used whole, as in magret de canard or pâté, but are usually crushed or coarsely ground.
+Use rose pepper Serve with veal, poultry, delicate fish dishes such as mousses, and shellfish such as scallops, shrimp, cheese, or in herb butter or pea cream.
+Delicious pickled in vinegar.

-Also try pink pepper with fruits: peach, orange, melon, mango or papaya.
-And chocolate, in French tartines (mango) and bread, and even in desserts, such as sprinkling some over peach melba sprinkle or incorporate into peach marmalade.
+Try pink pepper also agree with fruits: peach, orange, melon, mango, or papaya.
+And chocolate, in French tartines (mango) and bread, and even in desserts, such as drizzling some over peach melba sprinkle or incorporate into peach marmalade.

 As a botanical

-Just an example: the Phizz Star: 50ml Star of Bombay, 15ml Bottlegreen Plump raspberry cordial, 15ml pink grapefruit juice and 30ml prosecco, finished with pink peppercorn peel crushed between your fingers.
+Just an example: the Phizz Star: 50ml Star of Bombay, 15ml Bottlegreen Plump raspberry cordial, 15ml pink grapefruit juice and 30ml prosecco, topped off with pink peels crushed between the fingers pepper.
 Also try Peruvian pink pepper - temporarily unavailable!

 Features: